 It’s probably a psychological effect—they know they’ve got just a few days to check it out, so they’re more motivated to actually do it.
 Whereas, if you offer them a one or two-month trial, it’ll be easier for them to put it off (and then forget about it).

 If you have salespeople, it’ll shorten your sales cycle.
 Shortening your sales cycle from, let's say, six weeks to three weeks will reduce your CAC (customer acquisition cost) significantly.
 This is one of the most important metrics of every SaaS startup, and its impact will become greater the more you grow.
 It'll improve the overall economics of your business.

-You might be saying to yourself: “But my clients need more time to evaluate our product!”
+You might say: “But my clients need more time to evaluate our product!”

 That’s fine, but don’t just give it away like that.
 Instead, make them ask for it.
-Have one member of your sales team contact them and ask them, “Do you want me to extend the free trial for you?”
+Have a sales rep contact them and ask them, “Do you want me to extend the free trial for you?”
 Sending automated emails asking trial users if they need more time is a great way to go.

 You’ll probably get a high percentage of responses (somewhere around 30%) asking for more time.
-That’s a great way to engage with these prospective customers, find out more about their needs, and help them convert.
+That’s a great way to engage with these prospective customers, learn more about their needs, and help them convert.

-“But my signups will go down if I offer a shorter trial!”
+“But my signups will decrease if I offer a shorter trial!”